 You may be thinking “Sure, Harsh – but you have been using WordPress for four years now, and you know how things work around WordPress”, and you would be right.
 But that is part of my skill set.
 Have you considered what your skill set is?

 If you are running a technology blog, you can find various ways to monetize your skills.
-You can create an eBook like Amit Agarwal did (150 most useful websites).
+You can create an eBook Like I did.
 Being a tech savvy guy, I know that anyone with good knowledge of technology can do it.
 At the same time, I also know that there are millions of people who have no idea that such useful sites exist.
 All it takes is experience, a good idea, and a plan.

 - If you are running a finance blog, you could offer to make a finance plan for your readers at an affordable price.